skinnytwinvale/stocks-analysis/README.md

 # OVERVIEW: VBA Stock Analysis Project

 # Overview of Project
-       #The purpose and background
-         *The Purpose
+-The Purpose and Background
-- The purpose of this assignment was to take the Stock Market Dataset and refactor the data set with VBA Solution.
+The purpose of this assignment was to take the Stock Market Dataset and refactor the data set with VBA Solution.
 With VBA I was able to loop through all the data at once in order to collect an entire dataset.

-*Future Users
+-Future Users

-- Using VBA with the information given, I was able to make the code more efficient by making the data overall easier to read for future users.
+Using VBA with the information given, I was able to make the code more efficient by making the data overall easier to read for future users.

 # Results
      #The analysis described with screenshots and code
 *VBA_Challenge_2018